 This is what is called the Pakki Biryani as here the meat is cooked separately from the rice and then the two are blended.
 The difference between this version and the Kolkata version is that there are no potatoes here.

 This Biryani gained its place in culinary history from the kitchens of the Nawab of Awadh.
 Legend goes that a famine had struck the land and the Nawab had employed a large number of displaced farmers and workers to construct a mosque and help the people survive the lean years.
 The large number of people necessitated a dish that was all-in-one and easy to cook.
 The cooks zeroed in on a traditional army dish.
-The Nawab, out on inspection, caught a whiff, liked what we smelled and tasted (obviously he will) and ordered it to be cooked in the royal kitchen.
+The Nawab, out on inspection, caught a whiff, liked what he smelled and tasted (obviously) and ordered it to be cooked in the royal kitchen.
 And voila, as they say.

 #4: Keema Paratha

 Surprised that we have put it here?
-Don?t be.
+Don’t be.
 This dish is tastier, cheaper and more filling than most other Eid dishes, which makes it a favourite among the hungry and perennially broke college youth.
 In some ways, just like Maggi, this Paratha has become the soul food of a generation of Indians studying far from home.

 Made from minced goat meat, this can add the oomph to any side dish from a simple Raita to a Chicken Kofta.
 And the best thing is that nearly everyone can make it, from your dad or mum to the thela-wala outside college campus.
-This means you don?t have to travel to Hyderabad or Kolkata to have this dish.
+This means you don’t have to travel to Hyderabad or Kolkata to have this dish.

 All of us who have had this delectable Paratha with a dollop of Amul butter on top will remember it for the love it gave us, for the warmth, the happy belly, and the glorious feeling that everything is all right and beautiful in this world.

 Though it is more of a Ramzan speciality (Eid-ul-Fitr that is), rather than something traditionally had during Eid-ul-Adha, we feel this dish should be as common as Dal Makhani.
-And if you haven?t tried out Haleem as yet, you are missing something.
+And if you haven’t tried out Haleem as yet, you are missing something.

-In India, the dish was traditionally more popular down South (Hyderabad that is) but the globalization of Indian cuisine has helped it become popular even in other parts of the country.
+In India, the dish was traditionally more popular down South (Hyderabad that is) but the globalisation of Indian cuisine has helped it become popular even in other parts of the country.
 One reason why it is not so popular in restaurants is the time it takes to be cooked.
 Traditionally, Haleem needs at least 7-8 hours of cooking time, which is a lot of LPG, making it almost impossible to make regularly.
 Traditional Hyderabadi Haleem is cooked for 12 hours in an earthen stove.
-Plus, it needs to be constantly stirred which takes a lot of manpower, something eateries catering to the middle class can hardly accommodate if they are to turn a profit. ?
+Plus, it needs to be constantly stirred which takes a lot of manpower, something eateries catering to the middle class can hardly accommodate if they are to turn a profit.

 The main ingredients are pulses or lentils if you prefer, pounded wheat and mutton and a host of spices and some more side-ingredients like ghee (duh!), milk (say what!?) and so on.
 Hyderabadi Haleem is so iconic that it has received the Geographical Indication status.

-And that?s our list.
-Yes, we know it?s only 5 and we put 3 Biryanis in the list but we love each of these dishes and except for Hyderabadi and Lucknowi Biryani, none of the other three dishes is one that you are likely to find on a short bucket list of Eid delicacies.
+And that’s our list.
+Yes, we know it’s only 5 and we put 3 Biryanis in the list but we love each of these dishes and except for Hyderabadi and Lucknowi Biryani, none of the other three dishes is one that you are likely to find on a short bucket list of Eid delicacies.
 So, apologies to those of you who are lovers of Chicken Kofta, Shahi and Shammi Kababs, Firni, Shahi Tukda, and so on.
 We love those dishes too but these five win our list today.